iMvijay23/Dinov2SSLImageCL/README.md

-# Finetunig DINOv2 for Classification
+# Finetunig DINOv2 for Unsupervised Image Classification

 ## Self supervised image classification on tinyimagenet and imagenet dataset.